imalerich/cs352/pr01/README.md

 # Ian Malerich - CS352 - Project 01

-Can be built via executing make in the root directory.
+Can be built by executing make in the root directory.
+I have included an 'exit' command, which will terminate the shell.
-Includes full documentation generated via doxygen in the ./docs/ directory.
+Includes full documentation generated via doxygen in the ./docs/ directory, can be viewed in your browser via 'index.html'.

 ## main.c
 	Includes the main function and the basic shell loop.